zalando-incubator/markscheider/tut/README.md

 After that, you can get metrics information in your service at `/metrics`.
 By default, that endpoint is unsecured (no authentication in place).
 For an example output of the endpoint, see `example-output.json`.

 #### Configuration
-Some configuration is supported through the default configuration file.
-Have a look at `conf/reference.conf`, you can override the settings in your `application.conf`.
-If you do not, these default settings are used.
+The basic configuration is supported through the default configuration file, see `conf/reference.conf`.
+You can override the settings in your `application.conf`.
+Otherwise the default settings are used.

+_Note_: the namespace for the configuration is `org.zalando.markscheider`.

 ## Credits
 This lib was adapted from https://github.com/fr3akX/metrics-play, which contains code from other sources as well.